 ACAP review of seabird bycatch mitigation measures and summary advice for reducing the impact of fishing on seabirds.
-(To see older versions of these documents please consult the Seabird Bycatch Working Group reports).

 The ACAP Seabird Bycatch Identification Guide is primarily intended for use at sea by fisheries observers to assist in the identification of albatrosses and some commonly caught petrels and shearwaters killed in longline operations.
 The guide is available in English, French, Spanish, Portuguese, Chinese, and Traditional Chinese.
 Please contact the Secretariat for high quality print files in all languages or to provide feedback on the ID Guide.